Xiaojiean/HoloBlocks/README.txt

 	(4) In the Rendering section, check the Virtual Reality Supported checkbox to add a new Virtual Reality Devices list and confirm "Windows Holographic" is listed as a supported device.
+	(5) Expand the Publisher Settings group
+	(6) Make sure that Microphone and SpatialPerception are enabled under capabilities

 6. Export the Visual Studio solution:
 	(1) Return to the Build Settings window.